-Toro Energy is well advanced with plans to produce 750 t/yr U3O8 from its Wiluna project, comprising the shallow Lake Way and Centipede deposits in WA, from 2015, but federal government approval has been much delayed.
+Toro Energy is well advanced with plans to produce 750 t/yr U3O8 from its Wiluna project, comprising the shallow Lake Way and Centipede-Millipede deposits and the nearby Lake Maitland deposit in WA, from 2016.

 Energy & Minerals Australia is developing the Mulga Rock deposits in WA, with ISL production targeted for 2014, and that from lignite in 2016.

 The largest prospective Queensland mine is Paladin's Valhalla, 40 km north of Mount Isa.
-This is a major deposit but is stalled by state government policies.
+This is a major deposit but was stalled to 2012 by state government policies.

 There has been increasing foreign equity in Australian uranium deposits.
 As well as the Honeymoon, Kintyre and Yeelirrie projects above, in February 2009 Mega Uranium sold 35% of the Lake Maitland project to the Itochu Corporation (10% of Japanese share) and Japan Australia Uranium Resources Development Co.
 Ltd. (JAURD), acting on behalf of Kansai Electric Power Company (50%), Kyushu Electric Power Company (25%) and Shikoku Electric Power Company (15%) for US$ 49 million.
 In 2006 Sinosteel bought 60% of Pepinini's Curnamona project for A$ 31 million, and in 2009 China Guangdong NPC bought 70% of Energy Metals' Bigrlyi project for A$ 83.6 million.
 Both are early-stage exploration ventures.